digipolisgent/symfony_bundle_datatables/readme.md

 symfony2 HttpRequest and some extra parameter such as Page, PageSize, Query, Offset etc.

 The data extractor will extract the data from an external source (such as a database or API) based on these parameters.

+The data will be passed in a wrapper object called "Extraction".
+This is so that the bundle doesn't depend on external Paginator classes and/or bundles.
+The Extraction object holds one page of data, and the count of all available records to come.
+ExtractionInterface is also available

 Here is one example ;